Jewelry Appraisals: What Everyone Forgets When Buying Jewelry

 “Protect yourself.
 It is always better to hire a professional now than to find out down the road that some of the most sentimental purchases you will ever make in your lifetime are not properly protected.”

-If you’re in need of an appraisal, we recommend American Gem Society and the National Association of Jewelry Appraisers for a list of appraisers by state.
+If you’re not sure where to get a jewelry appraisal, we recommend American Gem Society and the National Association of Jewelry Appraisers for a list of appraisers by state.
 These organizations hold their appraisers to the highest standards of excellence, requiring specialized training in jewelry appraising and continuing education each year.